michaelvlaar/ppl-calculations/README.md

 - **CSRF_KEY:** Used to encrypt and sign cookies and other secure parts of the application.
 - **PORT:** The port on which the HTTP server runs.
 - **SESSION_KEY:** Used for encrypting and signing session data.
-- **TMP_PATH:** Temporary directory path used to store files temporarily.
+- **TMPDIR:** Temporary directory path used to store files temporarily.
 This directory does not need to be persistent.

 ## Running with Docker